everx-labs/samples/solidity/README.md

 }
 ```

-In case of success, you will see the code similar to this:
+In case of success, you get the similar code:
 ```
 {
   "data": {